Ten Incredibly Epic Australian Beaches You Need to Swim In at Least Once in Your Life

 COORONG BEACH, SOUTH AUSTRALIA

 This breathtaking stretch of sand forms the southwestern border of Coorong National Park, on South Australia's southeast coast.
 It runs for around 220 kilometres, between Port Elliot in the north and Cape Jaffa in the south — and it's considered the longest beach in the country.
 It's also where the Murray River meets the sea, after a 2500-kilometre journey from the Australian Alps.
 Just behind Coorong Beach are the Coorong Wetlands, where the original Storm Boy (1977) film was shot.
-Consider a paddling tour, be it a three-hour sunset fling or a multi-day expedition.
+Consider a paddling tour along one of the best beaches in Australia, be it a three-hour sunset fling or a multi-day expedition.
 Keep your eyes peeled for threatened species, including the orange-bellied parrot, freckled duck and southern bell frog.

 75 MILE BEACH, QUEENSLAND